Section outline

 Sample screenshots of E Learning

-There are a range of ways to purchase this E learning.
-There are options for Universities, Training Centres, Schools, Local Authorties and EAL consultants.
+There is a range of ways to purchase this E learning.
+There are options for Universities, Training Centres, Schools, Local Authorities and EAL consultants.

 The scheme offers training for learners aged 5-16 to develop the skills needed to help new arrivals with English as an Additional Language.